Lewis and Clark County Children's Advocacy Center

 The Lewis and Clark County Children’s Advocacy Center is a fully accredited member of the National Children’s Alliance - the alliance is a professional membership organization dedicated to helping local communities respond to allegations of child abuse in ways that are effective and efficient—and put the needs of the child first.

-The center provides training, support, technical assistance, and leadership on a national level to local centers and strongly believes that the combined professional wisdom and skill of the multidisciplinary team approach results in a more complete understanding of case issues and the most effective child and family-focused system response possible.
+The National Children's Alliance provides training, support, technical assistance, and leadership on a national level to local centers and strongly believes that the combined professional wisdom and skill of the multidisciplinary team approach results in a more complete understanding of case issues and the most effective child and family-focused system response possible.

 Who we are